Polkadot-Blockchain-Academy/pba-content/syllabus/0-Meta_For_Instructional_Staff/rust-entrance-exam.md

 Source Available here: https://github.com/Polkadot-Blockchain-Academy/Rust-Entrance-Exam

-> At time of writinfg this is a private repo to only reveal the exam to that developing it or assigned to take it.
+> At time of writing this is a private repo to only reveal the exam to that developing it or assigned to take it.
 > Instructions are explicitly not to share it outside this group on the repo itself.

 All students who attend the academy must be familiar with the [Rust programming language](https://rust-lang.org/).